 Meg’s Ratatouille so good!
 Do you have end of the summer produce that you have just run out of ideas on how to prepare?
 Give this a try!
-Zucchini, tomatoes, eggplant with a basil tomato sauce come together for a brust of flavor to delight your taste buds!
-We serve it with cheese grits.
-That makes it a vegan meal.
-We enjoy meat in our house but did not feel our meal was missing anything!
+Zucchini, tomatoes, eggplant with a basil tomato sauce come together for a burst of flavor to delight your taste buds!

 I knew she wouldn’t.
 She makes us tasty meals.
-One was a chacutarie board first followed by chicken and waffles.
+One was a charcuterie board first followed by chicken and waffles.

 Meg loves grits so she served cheese grits for our side dish.
 It’s a basic recipe anyone can make by following the directions on the box.
 Add shredded cheddar cheese, stir and serve hot!
-A touch of garlic would not go amiss.
+Be careful to not make the grits so thick they are dried out and form clumps.

 Jump to Recipe